chaoslawful/ccard-lib/README.md

 Scons will build and install ccard-lib to your system.

+You can also run unit-tests to make sure the library works as expected:

+	scons test

 Default the ccard-lib will be installed at "/usr/local/lib", if you want to change the install directory please replace the "libdir" that in SConsturc file by your target directory.

 ### Building as PHP Extension